jonnonz1/nz-statute-book/acts/public/1990/defence-act-1990.md

 A member of the Armed Forces belonging to one Service may be attached to either of the other 2 Services, subject to such conditions as may be prescribed.

 ### 19 Circumstances in which members of one Service are deemed attached to another Service
-(1) Except when provided in orders issued by or under the authority of the Chief of Defence Force, an officer or soldier of the Army or an officer or airman of the Air Force shall, for the purposes of this Act and of the Armed Forces Discipline Act 1971, be deemed to be attached to the Navy—
+(1) Except when provided in orders issued by or under the authority of the Chief of Defence Force, an officer or soldier of the Army or an officer or aviator of the Air Force shall, for the purposes of this Act and of the Armed Forces Discipline Act 1971, be deemed to be attached to the Navy—
   (a) when he or she is serving in any naval ship or naval establishment; or (b) when he or she is lawfully ordered to serve in any naval ship or naval establishment; or (c) when he or she is serving in a joint service organisation that is primarily a naval responsibility; or